“SEO without keywords doesn’t exist”, says Brian Dean, founder at Backlinko.

 Keyword research with Ubersuggest

-Ubersuggest, a free keyword tool by Neil Patel, is arsenal for any blogger on low-budget (like me).
+Ubersuggest, a free keyword tool by Neil Patel, is s swiss knife for any blogger on low-budget (like me).

 Just type the word and Go to keyword ideas.

 - Suggestions — generates LTK for the term